 4. What are the main problems in input sectors?
 What are the price policies of the inputs and how have they led to inefficient use of resources and thus environmental consequences?

 5. How can a widespread crop insurance policy and faster crop loss assessment and settlements of compensation improve the situation for a typical farmer?
 What is the international experience in this field?

 6. How did public investments in agriculture behave over time?
 How does public investment compare with input subsidies in recent times?
 What are the marginal returns to agriculture from subsidies and investments?

 7. What about China’s agricultural subsidy policy and its implications for India?

-The study is based on collation and analysis of relevant information from various sources, including the government at central and state levels.
-Analytical methods also employ some econometric modelling to find out the marginal rates of return of the public resources going to agriculture.
+The study is based on the collation and analysis of relevant information from various sources, including the government at the central and state levels.
+Analytical methods also employ some econometric modeling to find out the marginal rates of return of the public resources going to agriculture.
 Policy analysis is based on best practices within the political realm of the concerned state and/or country.

 New book released